Why is the screen black after my Windows VM boots?

 To replace the display driver on a VM

-- Without starting the VM, click the VM thumbnail to open the Secure Remote Access (SRA) browser client.
+- Click the VM thumbnail to open the Secure Remote Access (SRA) browser client.

 - In the browser client toolbar, click to turn on the virtual keyboard, and then click to start the VM.

-- At the VMware splash screen, repeatedly press F8 on the virtual keyboard until the Advanced Boot Options screen displays.
+- At the VMware startup screen, repeatedly press F8 on the virtual keyboard until the Advanced Boot Options screen displays.

 Use the arrow keys to select Safe Mode, and then press Enter to restart the VM in safe mode.